karlosye/Quantitative-Financial-Data-Analysis-project/README.md

 Timeframe: 2020-01-01 <--> 2022-11-01

-- Use yfinance package to fetch data from Yahoo Finance API
+- Use yfinance package to fetch JSON format data from Yahoo Finance API
-- Data visualization with line chart and scatterplot
+- Data visualization with matplotlib framework
 - Utilized pandas dataframe for organizing data
 - Performed regression analysis and machine learning techniques with Scikit-Learn library
 - And more.....